-Gallery - What's New - EAGLE HUNTERS OF MONGOLIA
+Gallery - Recent Works - EAGLE HUNTERS OF MONGOLIA

 Mongolia.The name alone seems to conjure up images of horse-back warriors spilling and plundering across and beyond its remote high-mountain steppes.
 For a period of time in the 13th Century this isolated home of nomadic tribes, coalesced around a leader to become one of the greatest empires the world has ever seen.
 At its height its reach extended as far west as Hungary, eastward to Korea, south to India and northward into Russia.